peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 $\mathrm{d}I_\mathrm{diff}$ and direct radiation $\mathrm{d}I_\mathrm{dir}$
 on the left hand side.
-Therefore, we postulate that the change in direct radiation is only due to extinction of direct radiation and scattering of direct radiation in the direction of the forward $\delta$ peak:
+Therefore, we postulate that the change in direct radiation is only due to extinction of direct radiation and scattering of direct radiation in the direction of the forward $\delta$ peak of the phase
+function:

 \begin{align}
 \label{eq:rte-dir}